FrontierMods/Gunsmith/documentation/REFERENCE.md

 Used to counteract recoil.
 The heavier the buffer, the more recoil is countered.

 Buffers are also critical for cycling the bolt after firing.
-See section on buffer springs for further information
+See section on buffer springs for further information.

 Some buffers are configurable / adjustable.